Quick Answer

 - Typical components: plan objectives, asset allocation targets and ranges, selection and monitoring criteria, performance benchmarks, rebalancing policy, and roles and responsibilities.

-- ERISA bars dealings between the plan and parties in interest (fiduciaries, service providers, the employer and affiliates, unions, certain relatives, participant-fiduciaries).
+- ERISA bars dealings between the plan and parties in interest (a defined list including fiduciaries, service providers, the employer and its employees, officers, and directors, unions, certain relatives, participant-fiduciaries, among others).

-- Banned: sale, exchange, or lease of property; lending or extending credit; furnishing goods, services, or facilities; transferring or using plan assets for a party in interest; fiduciary self-dealing; and receiving kickbacks.
+- Banned: sale, exchange, or lease of property; lending or extending credit; furnishing goods, services, or facilities; transferring or using plan assets for a party in interest; fiduciary self-dealing; acting for a party whose interests are adverse to the plan; and receiving kickbacks.

-- Violations trigger IRS excise taxes and personal liability; the transaction must be unwound to make the plan whole.
+- Violations can trigger IRS excise taxes and personal fiduciary liability; the transaction generally must also be corrected (unwound, to the extent possible) to restore the plan's position.

 - A record-keeper charging market rates is allowed (necessary service, reasonable compensation); a trustee selling their own property to the plan, or hiring a spouse's firm above market, is prohibited.